viksuper555/business-cards/README.md

 This is a Unity-based augmented reality (AR) application that enhances business cards by displaying relevant metadata in real-time.

+## Installation
+You can install the app from the .apk file in the [releases](https://github.com/viksuper555/business-cards/releases).

 ## Features

 - **Customizable Information**: Easily update the metadata shown for each card.